carmensat/Final_Degree_Project/README.md

 **Motivation:** Dan and Danr play a role in different mechanisms that help orchestrate the neuronal identity in the Drosophila Visual System, and yet their role in the lamina cells remains unclear.

-**Results:** We used confocal imaging, scRNA-seq, snATAC-seq, and a gene regulatory network (GRN) inference to investigate their regulatory function in the lamina cells.
+**Results:** We employed confocal imaging, scRNA-seq, snATAC-seq, and a gene regulatory network (GRN) inference analysis to investigate the regulatory function of these genes in the lamina.
 Danr emerged as a top regulator, repressing many targets, including another known Terminal Selector, while Dan showed minimal connectivity, primarily repressing Danr.
 These findings suggest Danr may act not as a Terminal Selector, but as a key modulator of neuronal maturation and subtype restriction.

 **Supplementary information:** Supplementary data are available here.
-If you have any questions or troubles while executing, please contact me through carmen.samedi@alum.esci.upf.edu.
+If you have any questions or troubles while executing, don't hesitate to get in touch with me through carmen.samedi@alum.esci.upf.edu.

 All single-cell RNA sequencing and single-nucleus ATAC sequencing analysed in this project were obtained from the publicly available Gene Expression Omnibus (GEO) repository, accession numbers [GSE167266](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi) and [GSE163697](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE163697), respectively.